morty6688/note/计算机/后端/Java/boot3 upgrade guide.md

               .including(ErrorAttributeOptions.Include.STACK_TRACE);
       Map<String, Object> error = getErrorAttributes(request, options);
       ```

 - `HttpStatus` need to be replaced with `HttpStatusCode`: https://stackoverflow.com/questions/76273423/how-come-spring-webclient-onstatus-is-not-applicable-for-httpstatusis4xxclient

+  - the parameter numbers of `handleError` in  `DefaultResponseErrorHandler` has changed, removed the `HttpStatus`, now u can get `HttpStatusCode` directly from `ClientHttpResponse`

 - Replace `org.springframework.core.LocalVariableTableParameterNameDiscoverer` which was deprecated with `org.springframework.core.DefaultParameterNameDiscoverer`

 - in new version, `org.apache.tomcat.util.codec.binary.Base64` delete `encodeBase64(byte[] binaryData)` method, need to be replaced with `Base64.encodeBase64String(bytes).getBytes()`

-- Apache HttpClient 5.x migration guide: https://hc.apache.org/httpcomponents-client-5.3.x/migration-guide/index.html.
-Many of the config items have been removed, just delete them
+- Apache `HttpClient 5.x` migration guide: https://hc.apache.org/httpcomponents-client-5.3.x/migration-guide/index.html.
+Many of the config items have been removed, just delete them. e.g. in `ConnectionKeepAliveStrategy`, it will return `TimeValue` rather than `long`

+- Elasticsearch migration: //todo

+- tomcat migration: //todo

 -